wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that the last argument to `invalidateExceptRequestor()` is a boolean variable indicating whether data is fetched from one of the sharers.
 In method `handleGetX()`, it is set to `true` if the data entry is not found.
-In the helper function `invalidateExceptRequestor()`, if that argument is set to `true`, and that the source of the request is not already a sharer (i.e., not an upgrade `GETX` request), then the command used will be `FetchInv`, such that data will be received.
+In the helper function `invalidateExceptRequestor()`, if that argument is set to `true`, and that the source of the request is not already a sharer (i.e., not an upgrade `GetX` request), then the command used will be `FetchInv`, such that data will be received.
 Otherwise, the command is just `Inv`.

 For state `E` and `M` blocks, there are three possible cases.
 First, if the block is not shared by any means